Q: Where can I find the voice in Windows 10 Settings?

 Q: Can CereProc voices be run on MacOS Catalina?

-A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, Mojave and Catalina.
+A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, Mojave, Catalina and Big Sur.
 If you have an older release of a CereProc voice, it may not be compatible with more up-to-date versions of Mac OSX.
 During installation, Catalina users may be prompted with a warning "CereVoice6.pkg can't be

 opened because Apple cannot check it for malicious software."
 In this instance, right click on the .pkg file and select Run.
 After this step, the installer should run correctly.